waterstreamio/waterstream-playground/README.md

 Local demo environment for Waterstream.
 Requires a license for Waterstream to run.

+## Prerequisited:

+- Docker

+- `docker-compose`

+- `bash`

 ## How to run

-Copy configuration files from `config_examples`, customize as needed:

-    cp config_examples/* .
-    cp config_examples/.env .

-Place Waterstream license file `waterstream.license` in the project root folder.
+First of all you need Waterstream license file `waterstream.license` - place it in the project root folder.
-Create the network, log into Dockerhub and run the containers:

-    ./createNetwork.sh
+You'll also need Dockerhub credentials - ask SimpleMatter representative to get them, then log into Dockerhub:

     docker login -u <..username..>
     ... enter the DockerHub password here.
-Ask SimpleMatter representative for username and password docker-compose up -d

-If you'd like to see the container logs immediately - skip `-d` option of `docker-compose`
+Now run the script that copies default configs, creates the network and runs the containers:

+    ./startPlayground.sh

 This includes:

 - ZK+Kafka